Published: August 5, 2020

 Executive Summary1

-Subject: Hate Crime Trends in New York City and State: An Analysis of Recent Data
+Date: April 28, 2026 Subject: Briefing on Hate Crime Data Trends in New York City and New York State

 Hate Crimes in New York City